+This is the PacketCable Network-Based Call Signaling Protocol (NCS).
 Many parameters are signaled across this interface such as the media stream, IP addresses, port numbers, and the selection of Codec and packetization characteristics.
-DCS and NCS are two examples of application layer signaling.
+This interface is defined in the PacketCable NCS specification [10].